Shuangyi-im/sql-data-analysis/README.md

 ![sql-task5+ github](https://user-images.githubusercontent.com/78413872/230776148-7b79fe4c-cc1e-4067-a01b-9bb58b6cba25.png)

 ## Performing analysis on TripAdvisor reviews
-**Question 1: In TripAdvisor dataset, which location (locality) receives the largest amount of hotel reviews and which one receives the lowest amount of reviews?**
+**Question 1: in TripAdvisor dataset, which location (locality) receives the largest amount of hotel reviews and which one receives the lowest amount of reviews?**
 ```sql
 select b.locality, count(a.id) as fre from
 tripadvisor_data_for_handson_assignment_ONLY a